Life inside the Forbidden City

 Duhalde

-For the emperor, life in the Forbidden City was not as opulent as one might imagine.
-While each dynasty claimed the emperor was heaven’s earthly representative destined to drive the immense country forward, the emperor remained a link in a giant bureaucratic chain compelled to follow rigorous protocols dictated by tradition.
+For the emperor, life in the Forbidden City was not always as free and privileged as one might imagine.
+Despite being hailed as heaven’s representative, the emperor remained a link in a giant bureaucratic chain, compelled to follow rigorous protocols dictated by tradition.

-He was obliged to attend meetings on matters of public interest from the early hours to rule on appropriate punishments and executions.
-He would also receive a steady stream of delegates to discuss policies and sign edicts.
-To compound his daily pressures, the emperor’s routine was supervised by eunuchs and officials who did not always have his best interests at heart.
+The emperor's routine was anything but limitless pleasure.
+He was obliged to attend early morning meetings on matters of public interest, where he ruled on things such as appropriate punishments and executions.
+He also received a steady stream of delegates to discuss policies and sign edicts.
+To compound these pressures, the ruler’s routine was supervised by eunuchs and officials who did not always have his best interests at heart.

 4am

-The emperor had to rise at 4am.
-This early rising was called ch’ing chia, meaning, “Your appearance is begged in court”.
-The emperor reach the hall where he was needed for the daily audience with his courtiers.
-He then returned to his chamber to snatch a little more sleep.
+The emperor had to rise for ch’ing chia (“Your appearance is begged in court”) - the early audience with his courtiers.
+He then returned to his chamber to get a little more sleep.

 7am

-The emperor formally took breakfast at 7am in spring and winter, and 6am in summer and autumn.
-He would pick name cards of the officials from a plate prepared by the eunuchs.
-After breakfast, he opened and read the memorial presented by ministers and other officials.
+Breakfast was at 7am in spring and winter and 6am in summer and autumn.
+The emperor selected the name cards of officials from a plate prepared by eunuchs, then opened and read the initial memorials (reports) presented by his ministers.

 Noon

-Lunch time was followed by relaxation, when the emperor might unwind by composing poems or enjoying the garden.
+Lunch was followed by relaxation, which might include composing poems or enjoying the garden.

 8pm